World-Class Content and Networking

 awp thought leadership on the main stage

-Each year we present up to 10 great features on the big stage; through moderated panels, interactive discussion, keynote speeches, table talks and more, we address the year's themes and answer some of industry's burning questions.
+Each year we present an outstanding lineup of great features on the main stage; through moderated panels, interactive discussion, keynote speeches, table talks and more, we address the year's themes and answer some of industry's burning questions.

 up close and personal in breakout sessions